Hanan-Nathem-Saadeh/Reading-Notes/Read:06-OOP-Principles.md

   (put the keyword abstract before the class definition).
   - An abstract class is one that CANNOT be instantiated.
 It's is meant to be a base for which to build off of, and not to be used alone.
   - if a member is abstract, the object that inherits it MUST implement it.
+  ### Polymorphism :
+It is the ability for certain inherited traits to be changed or overridden by deriving classes.
+In our code, polymorphism is shown in the method sleep which is overridden and changed several times in different levels of inheritance.
+### Object-Oriented programming (C#)
+* Abstraction ==>  Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system.
+* Encapsulation ==> Hiding the internal state and functionality of an object and only allowing access through a public set of functions.
+* Inheritance ==> Ability to create new abstractions based on existing abstractions.
+* Polymorphism ==> Ability to implement inherited properties or methods in different ways across multiple abstractions.